About Miriam

 Minnesota State Association of Parliamentarians, a constituent member of the National Association of Parliamentarians (see: msap.us)

-• Vice President and Convention Chair, Minnesota State Association of Parliamentarians (MSAP), 2024-2025
+• Vice President and Convention Chair, MSAP, 2024-2025

 • Chair, Bylaws Committee, MSAP, 2023-2024